I’ve been thinking about heartbreak lately, not for any specific reason.

 “Spend time in the Word like your eternity depends upon it.”

-Actually, that’s how we should face every single day.
-Spending time in the Word helps us respond purposefully, with grace, and courage.
-This is much better than reacting in our flesh that gets scared, overwhelmed, and doubts.
+That’s how we should face every single day.
+Spending time in the Word helps us respond purposefully, with grace and courage.
+This is much better than reacting in our flesh, which gets scared, overwhelmed, and doubts.

-As I went through my devotions this morning, I was encouraged by David’s example to praise God as a response in His brokenness.
+As I went through my devotions this morning, David’s example encouraged me to praise God as a response to His brokenness.

 Psalm 34: 1-4